TheOdinProject/curriculum/ruby_on_rails/advanced_forms_and_activerecord/installing_psql.md

 Got an error, or don't see an active service?
 Come visit the [Discord](https://discord.gg/V75WSQG) for some help!

-If the postgres service is active, move on to the next step.
+If the `postgresql` service is active, move on to the next step.

 ### Step 3: Setting up PostgreSQL
 PostgreSQL is now running, but we have to configure it in order to be able to use it with our local Rails applications.

 #### 3.1 PostgreSQL Roles
 PostgreSQL authenticates via roles.
 A role is like a user, and by default, the install on MacOS should have a role set up with your MacOS username.
 If you're not sure of your username, you can run the command `whoami` in your terminal to get it.
-To verify that you have a role in postgres matching your username, enter the following command:
+To verify that you have a role in PostgreSQL matching your username, enter the following command:

 ~~~bash
 psql postgres